Blood Legacy (TV series): Production

 Connie Chiume passed away during the final stages of production for the show's first season.

 In August 2024, Netflix announced the green light to release Blood Legacy, an adaptation of the 2019 Spanish crime thriller series Monarca, created by Diego Gutiérrez.
 The new version featured an entirely fresh cast, predominantly South African actors, differing from the original series.
-A 4-minute teaser for the show was released on August 28, 2024, followed by the official trailer on September 5, 2024 Actress and producer Connie Chiume passed away during the final stages of production for the first season.
+A 4-minute teaser for the show was released on August 28, 2024, followed by the official trailer on September 5, 2024.
+Actress and producer Connie Chiume passed away during the final stages of production for the first season.

 On September 12, 2024, Truelove Magazine interviewed the cast of Blood Legacy.
-The interview featured Xolile Tshabalala, who portrayed Khanyisile Adesina, Buyile Mdladla, who played Mandla Ndlovu, and Mike Ndlangamandla, who took on the role of Siya Ndlovu.
-During the discussion, Xolile Tshabalala spoke about her character, highlighting Khanyisile’s complexity and the gradual evolution of her personality throughout the series. she stated:
+The interview featured Xolile Tshabalala, who portrayed Khanyisile Adesina; Buyile Mdladla, who played Mandla Ndlovu; and Mike Ndlangamandla, who played Siya Ndlovu.
+During the discussion, Xolile Tshabalala spoke about her character, highlighting Khanyisile’s complexity and the gradual evolution of her personality throughout the series.
+She stated:

-"One minute you can see her vulnerability then when the fire – I mean, she’s a slow burn.
+"One minute you can see her vulnerability, then when the fire – I mean, she’s a slow burn.
 She doesn’t just suddenly become this powerful person.
-She starts easy and she loves her kids, she loves her husband.
+She starts easy, and she loves her kids, she loves her husband.
 Life happens, somebody else comes along."